 According to ecareindia.com, ‘In the medical billing charge entry process, created patient accounts are assigned with the appropriate $ value as per the coding and appropriate fee schedule.
 The charges entered will determine the reimbursements for the physician’s service.
 Therefore, care should be taken to avoid any charge entry errors which may lead to denial of the claims.’

 Charge entry in radiology:

-1. Ensure that all encounter/patient visit forms have been received on a daily basis.
-Also ensure that all the services that were rendered by the radiologist have been documented.
+- Ensure that all encounter/patient visit forms have been received on a daily basis.
+Also, ensure that all the services that were rendered by the radiologist have been documented.

-2. Acknowledge all the forms and review them thoroughly for any errors or incomplete information.
-This includes verification of the patient account number before charges are entered in the system.
+- Acknowledge all the forms and review them thoroughly for any errors or incomplete information.
+This includes verification of the patient account number before charges are entered into the system.

-6. Ensure that the correct account has been selected of patients’ while entering the charges.
-Verify all the demographics data such as patient name, date of birth, address etc. Also verify the ‘patient account number’ recorded in the medical document (consisting of face sheets, physician diagnosis, labels etc.) while selecting the account and patient.
+- Ensure that the correct account has been selected of patients’ while entering the charges.
+Verify all the demographic data such as patient name, date of birth, address, etc. Also verify the ‘patient account number’ recorded in the medical document (consisting of face sheets, physician diagnosis, labels, etc.) while selecting the account and patient.

-8. Billing errors need to be identified, along with a defined process set for improving them in future.
+- Billing errors need to be identified, along with a defined process set for improving them in the future.

 Charge capture in Radiology: